 Other Elective Programmes

 - Periodic Training: The Youth Court can impose a Periodic Training Order (PTO) as a condition of Probation.
 Under the PTO, the probationer is required to attend modules on the following topics: Emotions Management & Conflict Resolution, Problem Solving & Decision Making and Communication Skills.
 These sessions aim at developing self and social awareness, building healthy relationships and inculcate responsible decision making.

-- Functional Family Therapy- Juvenile Justice (FFT-JJ): An evidence-based intervention programme designed to address complex family issues within our youth offender population.
+- Functional Family Therapy- Juvenile Justice (FFT-JJ): An evidence-based intervention programme designed to address complex family issues within the youth offender population.
 This strengths-based approach helps youth and their families reframe years of pain and discord into their stories of hope and strength.
-The greater involvement of parents in the youth’s lives can then translate into more sustainable outcomes and prevent the youths from going deeper into our system.
+The greater involvement of parents in the youth’s lives can then translate into more sustainable outcomes and prevent the youths from going deeper into the criminal justice system.

-- Mandatory Counselling: A mandated condition by the Youth Court requiring selected parents of offenders to undergo compulsory counselling sessions from social service organisations.
+- Mandatory Counselling: A mandated condition by the Youth Court requiring selected parents of probationers to undergo compulsory counselling sessions from social service organisations.
 Parents are counselled on effective management of marital and parent-child relationship issues to provide an appropriate home environment for their child’s rehabilitation.

-- Prison Visit: An experiential programme that provides offenders a first-hand experience of prison life.
+- Prison Visit: An experiential programme that provides probationers a first-hand experience of prison life.
 It aims to help them cherish the opportunity for community-based rehabilitation and deter them from committing further offences.

-- Smoking Cessation Clinic: A 2-session programme held at polyclinics for offenders who have committed smoking offences or with smoking habits to educate them on the dangers of smoking and strategies to quit smoking.
+- Smoking Cessation Clinic: A 2-session programme held at polyclinics for probationers who have committed smoking offences or with smoking habits to educate them on the dangers of smoking and strategies to quit smoking.